Isaac Newell: Colegio Comercial Anglicano Argentino

-Newell acquired a property and in 1884 he founded the Colegio Comercial Anglicano Argentino with a distinctive red and black colour scheme with emblem.
-The colours were a mixture from the flags of England and the flag of the German Empire, Anna's nationality.
+Newell acquired a property and in 1884 he founded the Colegio Comercial Anglicano Argentino with a distinctive red and black emblem.
+The colours were taken from those of the flag of England and the flag of the German Empire.
+Newell's wife had German nationality.

 It was in 1884 that the first football and set of rules arrived in Argentina.
 Newell decided to alternate study at the college with sporting activity.
 Over the years the sport gained in popularity at the college.

 In 1900 Newell made his son Claudio and his daughter-in-law, Katie Cowell, directors of the school.

 Newell's Old Boys

 Club Atlético Newell's Old Boys was founded on 3 November 1903.
 Claudio Newell was one of the principal founders.

 The club was founded for teachers, students and alumni of the college, and was named in homage to Newell's life and achievements.
 The club's emblem and their kit take their colours from the Colegio Comercial Anglicano Argentino.